mstolin/146125_Advanced-Programming/trader/README.md

 # Trader

-This is a library containing all the code of running a trader agent on certain markets.
+This is the library containing all the code of running a trader agent on certain markets.

 ## Usage